xinyi329/Moviepedia/README.md

 # Moviepedia

-This is the course project of Realtime and Big Data Analytics @ NYU done by
+This is the independent study done by

 * Xinyi Liu (`xl2700`)
 * Xinsen Lu (`xl2783`)
 * Yiming Li (`yl6183`)

+with the supervision of Prof. Suzanne McIntosh.

 ## Data Ingest (`/data_ingest`)